 It was my first time building a start-up and I was not aware of the Lean Methodology.
 My lack of experience building products took me, unfortunately, to focus on the product development instead of the customer discovery and validation.
 Despite a lack of process, I did performed some research.

 1. Observed chefs in their kitchens while performing casual interviews.

 2. Prototype different solutions and iterate.

 3. User testing to understand how users and chefs used the platform.

 From the interviews we found out that customers were interested in being able to create their own request and receive proposals from chefs.
 Once the request was published, customers will review each chef's page and accept or reject the proposals.

 The interviews and observations helped us define the value proposition for the landing page.
 A new home for chefs on the web was chosen.
 Check the rest of the design

-The chosen one focused on both sides of the markeplatece and added available experiences for customers to choose from
+The chosen value proposition focused on both sides of the marketplace and added available experiences for customers to choose from

 • Chefs rely on an external person (family member or friend ) to handle the marketing of their business.